Princeyadav05/low-level-system-design/Design Patterns/Observer Pattern/observer.md

 ### 4. Interview Explanation:

-In an interview, you could explain the Observer pattern like this:

-"Imagine you have a news website where people can subscribe to receive updates about news articles.
-The Observer design pattern is like this situation.
+- Imagine you have a news website where people can subscribe to receive updates about news articles.
+- The Observer design pattern is like this situation.
 The news website is the 'subject,' and people who subscribe are the 'observers.'
-When a new article is published (when the subject changes), the website automatically sends notifications to all subscribers (observers) so they can read the new article.
-This way, the subscribers are always up to date without the website needing to individually inform each person."
+- When a new article is published (when the subject changes), the website automatically sends notifications to all subscribers (observers) so they can read the new article.

-Remember, the key points are:
+- This way, the subscribers are always up to date without the website needing to individually inform each person."

+Key points: \
-There's a subject (source of information) and observers (listeners).
+- There's a subject (source of information) and observers (listeners).
-Observers want to know when the subject changes.
+- Observers want to know when the subject changes.
-It helps to avoid strong connections between components.
+- It helps to avoid strong connections between components.
-Advantages include flexibility and reusability, while disadvantages include complexity and managing update order.
+- Advantages include flexibility and reusability, while disadvantages include complexity and managing update order.